Hugo Logan

-Hugo James Logan (born 21 September 1998) is an English former professional footballer who has previously played as a midfielder for Grand Canyon Antelopes.
+Hugo James Logan (born 21 September 1998) is an English former professional footballer who played as a midfielder for Grand Canyon Antelopes.

 Club career

 Milton Keynes Dons

 Logan joined Milton Keynes Dons' academy at the age of 10.
 Following graduation from the academy, Logan signed professional terms alongside fellow graduate Sam Nombe on 12 May 2017.
 On 5 June 2017, Logan was named in the League Football Education's 'The 11' for June 2017, a list highlighting the achievements of young professionals in the game.

 Logan made his full professional debut for the club on 29 August 2017, featuring as a substitute in a 2–0 home win against Brighton & Hove Albion U21s in an EFL Trophy group stage fixture.
 During the same season, Logan went on to feature twice more in the same competition versus Stevenage and Oxford United.

 On 12 February 2018, Logan joined Southern Football League Premier Division club Hitchin Town on loan for the remainder of the 2017–18 season.
 Following the conclusion of the season, Logan was one of several players released by Milton Keynes Dons, ending a ten-year association with the club.